3973d Strategic Wing

 The 3973d Strategic Wing (3973d SW) is an inactive United States Air Force unit, discontinued at Moron Air Base, Spain in 1966.
-It was established in 1957 to support forward deployed elements of Strategic Air Command (SAC) (REFLEX) and added support of Boeing B-52 Stratofortress CHROME DOME missions, which continued after REFLEX operations ended.
-It was discontinued when its parent Sixteenth Air Force was transferred to United States Air Forces Europe (USAFE) after the CHROME DOME mission ended in Spain.
+It was established in 1957 to support forward deployed elements of Strategic Air Command (SAC) (Reflex) and added support of Boeing B-52 Stratofortress Operation Chrome Dome missions, which continued after Operation Reflex operations ended.
+It was discontinued when its parent Sixteenth Air Force was transferred to United States Air Forces Europe (USAFE) after the Chrome Dome mission ended in Spain.

 History

-The 3973d SW was a support element for the SAC originally for SAC Boeing B-47 Stratojet wing and support elements deployed to Moron AB from United States bases (REFLEX) and later CHROME DOME operations between 1 June 1957 and 15 April 1966.
+The 3973d SW was a support element for the SAC originally for SAC Boeing B-47 Stratojet wing and support elements deployed to Moron AB from United States bases Operation Reflex and later Operation Chrome Dome operations between 1 June 1957 and 15 April 1966.
 When activated as the 3973d Air Base Squadron, it assumed the resources (Manpower, Equipment, Weapons, & Facilities) of the 7605th Air Base Squadron, a USAFE unit that had opened Moron.
 Throughout its existence it was controlled by SAC at Moron AB.

 The wing originated as the 3973d Air Base Squadron on 1 January 1957, replacing the 7605th Air Base Squadron of United States Air Forces Europe, which had opened Moron AB for United States Air Force use.